CSCfi/open-source-policy/POLICY.md

 Unless there are specific reasons to choose otherwise, use the permissive MIT license.
 This license can be used for all projects and software owned by CSC.
 It allows people to do anything they want with your code as long as they provide attribution back.

-The MIT license is also compatible with the GNU license, meaning that MIT licensed software can be integrated into GPL software, but not the other way around (https://en.wikipedia.org/wiki/MIT_License#cite_note-8),
+The MIT license is also compatible with the GNU General Public License, meaning that MIT licensed software can be integrated into GPL software, but not the other way around (https://en.wikipedia.org/wiki/MIT_License),

 ### 4.2.
 Copyleft: GPL license